In another article, we explain what plugins are and how you can use plugins to easily extend your web site’s functionality.

 Click the Apply button …

 A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and delete all of the selected plugins …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and delete all of the plugins listed …

-In addition to the methods shown above, you can use a number of 3rd-party tools to manage your plugins.
+As well as the methods shown above, you can use a number of tools to manage your WordPress plugins.

 Health Check & troubleshooting